AramZS/aramzs.github.io/whoami.md

 date: 2018-04-21 08:00:00 -04:00
 permalink: "/aramzs/"
 navtitle: Who is Aram?
-excerpt: Aram Zucker-Scharff is Director for Ad Engineering at Washington Post, lead dev for PressForward and a consultant.
+excerpt: Aram Zucker-Scharff is the Engineering Lead for Privacy & Security Compliance at The Washington Post, and a consultant.
 Tech solutions for journo problems.
 jsonld: jsonld-id
 ogimage: https://hacktext.com/wp-content/uploads/2021/06/Aram-Zucker-Scharff-fun-me-rect-small.jpg
 layout: page